Definable maximal discrete sets in forcing extensions: There is no indestructible mof

-In this brief section we prove that there is no hope of finding a $\Sigma^1_2$ mof in $L$ that survives in an outer model which has new reals.
-The proof can be seen as be a warm-up for Theorem \ref{t.mathiasmof}.
-The key property of $\ll$ that we use is the so-called \emph{ccc-below} property: If $\mu\in P(X)$, then any orthogonal family of measures $\mathcal F$ such that $\nu\ll\mu$ for all $\nu\in\mathcal F$ must be countable.
+In this brief section we prove that there is no hope of finding a mof that survives in an outer model which has new reals; in particular, there is no mof which is indestructible by any forcing adding a real.